Jay T. Snyder

 Mr. Snyder was additionally appointed to serve as a Commissioner on the New York State Commission for Public Authority Reform in June 2005, responsible for studying, reviewing and evaluating the operations and practices of public authorities and advising and assisting public authority boards in developing and adopting model governance principles to strengthen external oversight, management accountability, internal operations and public disclosure practices.

-In addition to his philanthropic and public service work, Mr. Snyder also currently works in private equity investments as a principal of HBJ Investments LLC, which provides seed capital to diverse group of start-up companies.
+In addition to his philanthropic and public service work, Mr. Snyder also currently works in private equity investments as a principal of HBJ Investments LLC, which provides seed capital to a diverse group of start-up companies.
 Prior to this, Mr. Snyder enjoyed a 17-year career at Biocraft Laboratories, a publicly held generic drug manufacturer.
 At the end of his tenure, Mr. Snyder was the Vice President of Research and Development and a member of both the Management Steering Committee and Board of Directors.
 Before serving in those capacities, Mr. Snyder held various positions with the company, including Plant Manager, Production Manager, and Operations Manager.
 In his career at Biocraft, Mr. Snyder not only improved operational productivity, he also worked with major international concerns in Europe, Asia and Latin America to develop supply agreements, collaborate on import arrangements and assess acquisition candidates.

 During that time, Mr. Snyder also began to work in the private financial management area.
 In 2007, he became the Non-Executive Chairman of Pelion Financial Group; a company that provides retirement wealth and plan management solutions for small and mid-sized businesses.
 He was a principal of Ashfield Consulting Group from 2003 to 2005, and JB Partners from 1997-1998, both financial services firms.
 From 1991 to 1996, he served as a Managing Director of Mayberry Core Asset Management, a financial advisory firm serving high net-worth individuals.
 Mr. Snyder was a member of the Board of Directors of the PAIC Insurance Company.